Inside a Bangladeshi Journalist’s Journey from Photographer to Prisoner

 The incident trigged outrage around the world.
 Public figures like Noam Chomsky and Arundhati Roy picked up the “Free Shahidul Alam” campaign.
 U.N. officials and the European Parliament demanded his release.

-In October, while still in detention Alam received the 2018 Lucie Humanitarian Award.
+In October, while still in detention, Alam received the 2018 Lucie Humanitarian Award.
 He credits the outpouring of support with securing his release on Nov.
 20, and saving his life — and says his case was representative of a dispiriting global trend.
 Last week, Cuban performance artist Tania Bruguera — who organized a guerrilla showcase of Alam’s “Crossfire” at London’s Tate Modern while he was in detention — was arrested over her opposition to a “dystopian” new art censorship edict.

 “The world over, journalism is under threat,” he says.
 “Whether you’re a teacher, a dancer, a painter, or a journalist, each one of us needs to be constantly fighting.”